Golf Tutorials

 It’s All About the Turn

 From your setup, the first move away from the ball should involve your torso - your shoulders and hips - rotating together.
-Imagine you are standing inside a barrel or a cylinder.
-As you start your backswing, your goal is to turn your body within the confines of that cylinder.
+Imagine you are standing inside a barrel.
+As you start your backswing, your goal is to turn your body within the confines of that barrel.
 Your trail hip (the right hip for a right-handed golfer) should feel like it's rotating back and away from the ball, moving deeper behind you.

 What you want to avoid at all costs is the sway.
-This is when your hips slide laterally away from the target instead of rotating.
-When you sway, you move your weight to the outside of your trail foot, lose your center of balance, and make it nearly impossible to get back to the ball consistently.
-A pure rotation keeps your pressure on the inside of your trail foot, putting you in a stable, powerful position at the top.
+This happens when your hips slide laterally instead of rotating.
+A pure rotation keeps your pressure on the inside of your trail foot, putting you in a stable position at the top of your swing.

 • Good Feeling: Feel your belt buckle slowly turn away from the target, pointing somewhere behind the golf ball at the top of your swing.